Skip to content

 1. Can Lack Cushion and Comfort

 If you like running or walking shoes for daily wear due to their comfort, support, and cushion, then you may not like the stability that comes with training shoes.
-A more stable shoe can feel uncomfortable for those that like and need additional midsole cushion.
+A more stable shoe can feel uncomfortable for those who like and need additional midsole cushion.

 On this note, walking shoes are built specifically for walking so they’ll feature heel-to-toe drops and construction that cater to the natural gait cycle we all move through when walking.